 If you have any of the following ten foods in your home, I recommend you ditch them pronto.

 Foods processed with artificial dyes and colors.
 Foods for babies and young children are among the food-like items in the US that include one of 3,000+ flavorings, preservatives, or other synthetic ingredients.
-Mac and Cheese, cheese flavored crackers, Jell-O and many cereals targeted towards children contain dyes banned in many countries including Austria and Norway.
+Mac and Cheese, cheese-flavored crackers, Jell-O, and many cereals targeted toward children contain dyes banned in many countries including Austria and Norway.

 BHA and BHT.
-BHA (butylated hydroxyanisole) and BHT (butylated hydroxytoluene) are toxic preservatives used in beer, cereal, meat, nut mixes and margarines.
+BHA (butylated hydroxyanisole) and BHT (butylated hydroxytoluene) are toxic preservatives used in beer, cereal, meat, nut mixes, and margarine.
 BHA causes cancer in rats and could cause cancer in humans.
 Both BHA and BHT are banned in Japan and Europe.

 Olestra/Olean.
 Procter & Gamble created a cholesterol- and calorie-free fat substitute for us in fat-free snacks.
 Olestra (a.k.a., Olean) was approved for use by the FDA in 1996 and is usually used in chips and french fries.
 Olestra was named by Time magazine as one of the worst 50 inventions of all time.
 Olestra/Olean is banned in Canada and the UK.

 Ractopamine-tainted meat.
 Ractopamine also known as Paylean and Optaflexx was originally used to treat asthma.
 It’s used in the US as a muscle enhancer and to reduce the overall fat content in meat.
 45% of pigs, 30% of ration-fed cattle and an unknown percentage of turkeys in America eat feed enhanced with Ractopamine.
 Ractopamine is banned in 160 countries in Europe, Taiwan, Russia, and Mainland China.